torch_geometric.data

 subset_dict (Dict[str, LongTensor or BoolTensor]) – A dictonary holding the nodes to keep for each node type.

-- edge_subgraph(subset_dict: Dict[Tuple[str, str, str], Tensor]) HeteroData [source]
+- edge_subgraph(subset_dict: Dict[Tuple[str, str, str], Tensor]) HeteroData[source]

 Returns the induced subgraph given by the edge indices in

-for certain edge types.
+subset_dictfor certain edge types.
 Will currently preserve all the nodes in the graph, even if they are isolated after subgraph computation.

-- node_type_subgraph(node_types: List[str]) HeteroData [source]
+- node_type_subgraph(node_types: List[str]) HeteroData[source]

 Returns the subgraph induced by the given

-- edge_type_subgraph(edge_types: List[Tuple[str, str, str]]) HeteroData [source]
+- edge_type_subgraph(edge_types: List[Tuple[str, str, str]]) HeteroData[source]

 Returns the subgraph induced by the given

-- to_homogeneous(node_attrs: Optional[List[str]] = None, edge_attrs: Optional[List[str]] = None, add_node_type: bool = True, add_edge_type: bool = True, dummy_values: bool = True) Data [source]
+- to_homogeneous(node_attrs: Optional[List[str]] = None, edge_attrs: Optional[List[str]] = None, add_node_type: bool = True, add_edge_type: bool = True, dummy_values: bool = True) Data[source]

 Converts a

-object.
-By default, all features with same feature dimensionality across different types will be merged into a single representation, unless otherwise specified via thenode_attrs
+HeteroDataobject to a homogeneousDataobject.
+By default, all features with same feature dimensionality across different types will be merged into a single representation, unless otherwise specified via thenode_attrsandedge_attrsarguments.
+Furthermore, attributes namednode_typeandedge_typewill be added to the returnedDataobject, denoting node-level and edge-level vectors holding the node and edge type as integers, respectively.- Parameters

 node_attrs (List[str], optional) – The node features to combine across all node types.
 These node features need to be of the same feature dimensionality.
 If set to